SuleimanFarah/sunpy/Home:-Release-Checklist.md

 - [ ] Ensure What's New have been finalised at feature freeze time.
 - [ ] Do a conda-forge build for at least one of the release candidates.
+- [ ] Check license end year and update if needed.

 **Before release candidate releases:**